danieljwright/CV-project/README.md

 ![similarity](https://latex.codecogs.com/png.latex?\dpi{150}\color{white}%20\text{similarity}%20=%20\frac{x_1%20\cdot%20x_2}{\max(%7C%7Cx_1%7C%7C_2,%20\epsilon)%20\cdot%20\max(%7C%7Cx_2%7C%7C_2,%20\epsilon)})

 where x<sub>1</sub> and x<sub>2</sub> are the flattened vectors.
+A score of -1 represents oppositely pointing vectors, while a score of 1 means that the vectors have the same orientation and direction.
+A score of 0 represents orthogonal vectors.
+We return the absolute value of cosine similarity, as we believe that oppositely pointing vectors represent a case where the filters are trying to learn the same concept in opposite manners to each other in space, and hence essentially, they are similar.

 2) Frobenius Norm : We take two matrices corresponding to the two filters and subtract one from the other, and take the frobenius norm of the resulting matrix, using numpy.linalg.norm(). setting order = 'fro'.
 It is computed as follows,